cedric-kiama-wachira/Software-Engineering/README.md

 Decided to setup an Ubuntu 20.04 separately to install mail Server Mail server is working as it should.
 Now ensuring the mail server has enterprise grade security to it.
+I think now the Mail and Web Server setup are 95% ready.
+Will fix it to attain 100% readiness in the comming weeks.